-The solar roof adds 1,300 km to the Sonata’s driving range, but that’s only if the car is parked under the sun for about 6 hours everyday.
+The solar roof adds 1,300 km to the Sonata’s driving range, but that’s only if the car is parked under the sun for about 6 hours every day.
 In a decade, the solar roof could gradually shift from a lifestyle statement to a more practical solution that recharges the car’s primary battery and prevent discharge accidents.
-Given the limitations in the technology, the least a Genesis eG80 driver can expect from the roof cells is assistance to the vehicle’s auxiliary electrical systems like the cabin lights, air conditioner and the black box camera.
+Given the limitations in the technology, the least a Genesis G80e driver can expect from the roof cells is assistance to the vehicle’s auxiliary electrical systems like the cabin lights, air conditioner, and the black box camera.

-The battery pack is said to be sourced from SK Innovation with which Hyundai has signed an agreement and the autonomous technology is expected to be jointly developed by Hyundai and Samsung Electronics.
-The electric version of the Genesis G80 is also reported to come with driver assistance features that are present in the regular G80 including Highway Driving Assist II, forward collision avoidance assist, smart cruise control with machine learning, blind spot collision avoidance assist and pre-active safety seat.
+The battery pack is sourced from SK Innovation.
+Hyundai has signed an agreement with the supplier, and the autonomous technology is expected to be jointly developed by Hyundai and Samsung Electronics.
+The electric version of the Genesis G80 is also reported to come with driver assistance features present in the regular G80, including Highway Driving Assist II, forward collision avoidance assist, smart cruise control with machine learning, blind spot collision avoidance assist, and pre-active safety seat.

-HMG is working on a standalone Genesis electric vehicle as well, codenamed ‘Genesis JW‘.
-The company will build on its e-GMP architecture that will underpin models from Hyundai (Ioniq 5, Ioniq 6 & Ioniq 7) and Kia (Kia CV/Imagine) as well.
-The JW EV will compete with electric crossover models from Audi, Mercedes and Tesla.
-The JW EV is a more advanced vehicle with features like 18 minute charging time to reach 80 per cent charge, virtual mirrors and wireless charging, as reported on the South Korean press.
+HMG is working on a standalone Genesis electric vehicle codenamed ‘Genesis JW‘ that will step into the marketplace this year as the Genesis GV60.
+The company will build on its e-GMP architecture underpinning models from Hyundai (Ioniq 5, Ioniq 6 & Ioniq 7) and Kia (Kia EV6).
+The Genesis GV60 will compete with electric crossover models from Audi, Mercedes, and Tesla with features like an 18 minute charging time to reach 80 percent charge, virtual mirrors, and wireless charging, as reported by the South Korean press.